kqr/Pomohoro/README.md

     ph rem 5

 As you can guess, the number `5` represents how many minutes until you want to be reminded that it's time to get back to work.
-As it happens, you can use this as a general reminding tool, for example like this:

-    ph rem 20 Drink some more water!

-where it will include your message in the reminder.

 If your pomodoro session gets interrupted, you signal this by issuing the command